FlazeNaive/CS453-2023-project/README.md

 ## Notes

 ### Segments
-The data is duplicated and appended to the segment header.
+The data with leading controls is duplicated and appended to the segment header.
 Briefly, it's like the structure as:
   1. header
+  2. control [tx_t * size]
   2. data [Word * size]
   3. shadow [Word * size]
 The alloc will return the address of `data`.